The Friends Exist . . .

-Friends of the Box-Ironbark Forests (Mt Alexander Region) was formed in the late 1990s by people in the local community interested in working towards highlighting the significance of the Box-Ironbark Forests and Woodlands.
+Friends of the Box-Ironbark Forests (Mt Alexander Region) was formed in 1998 by people in the local community interested in working towards highlighting the significance of the Box-Ironbark Forests and Woodlands.
 There are over 100 members with a committee elected yearly at the Annual General Meeting.

 We believe that the health of the land is intimately linked to its vegetation cover and the wildlife it sustains: that forests, soil and water are ‘an inseparable trinity.’
 That’s why we work to encourage and support sound land management practices, on private and public land.